bianyeyu/obsidian-accounting/README.md

   - Quick entry through commands or ribbon icon

 - **Customizable Organization**:
-  - **Accounts**: Create and manage your accounts with support for nested accounts
+  - **Accounts**: Create and manage accounts with support for nested hierarchies
   - **Categories**: Organize income and expense categories in a hierarchical structure
-  - **Tags**: Add tags to transactions with support for nested tags
+  - **Tags**: Add tags to transactions with support for nested hierarchies

+- **Flexible Data Storage**:
+  - Save transactions to a dedicated file or integrate with Daily Notes
+  - Customizable transaction template for markdown formatting
+  - Basic budget definition in settings

 - **Multi-language Support**:
   - Internationalization with support for multiple languages